KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/README.md

 ## 4.1 OpenFOAM (Open Field Operation and Manipulation)

-OpenFOAM is an open-source CFD software package.
-For many large-scale CFD problems, OpenFOAM is typically **memory-bound or interconnect-bound**, meaning its performance depends more on **memory bandwidth and latency** than on raw floating-point speed of the CPU.
+OpenFOAM is an open-source CFD software package that simulates fluid flow, heat transfer, turbulence, and multiphase systems using the finite volume method.
+For many large-scale CFD problems, OpenFOAM is typically memory-bound or interconnect-bound, meaning its performance depends more on memory bandwidth and latency than on raw floating-point speed of the CPU.
+It allows users to create meshes, define physics and boundary conditions, solve equations in parallel, and post-process results to analyze velocity, pressure, and other physical fields in the simulated domain.

 ### Benchmark Details